🕯 Candle Care 🕯

 If the above method does not work; make sure that your candle wax is completely cooled down first, then use a spoon to scoop out a tiny amount of wax that’s around the wick.
 Try lighting the candle up afterwards.
 It should solve your problem!

-☹ MY CANDLE wick IS SMOKING
+☹ MY CANDLE WICK IS SMOKING

 Smoke is created when the flame of the candle is unable to properly burn all the fuel (in the form of vaporized wax) efficiently due to a lack of oxygen.
 The result of this incomplete combustion is sooty carbon, as opposed to typical water and carbon dioxide.